erdmgrgrlioglu/international-house/README.md

    `"..\Chromium\Application\chrome.exe --kiosk --incognito --disable-pinch --overscroll-history-navigation=0 http://localhost:3000`
   This removes UI controls like the address bar, tabs, and navigation buttons.
 It also disables the pinch-to-zoom and the swipe-to-navigate functionalities.
 To exit Kiosk Mode use `Alt + F4` or terminal/task manager to kill the process.
   Be sure to auto-launch the browser in kiosk mode when the system starts.

 ---
+## Quick Start
+Make sure Docker, PostgreSQL, and npm are installed on your system, and have Docker opened before proceeding.
+Create an .env file with your IPv4 and place it in the main folder or change the IP in the docker-compose file.
+Run the docker-compose services, then open a browser and navigate to `localhost:3000` or http://localhost:3000/dashboard.

+---